Mara-Li/RevengeTweak/README.md

+# Notice
+This branch will be used for my custom builds of revenge, they include:
+- Normal Revenge ipa updated to latest discord version
+- Revenge arm64 slice only, for more info about that check [here!](https://github.com/asdfzxcvbn/pyzule-rw/wiki/recommended-flags)
+- Revenge arm64 slice only + [DiscordNoTrack](https://github.com/asdfzxcvbn/DiscordNoTrack)

 # RevengeTweak

 Tweak to inject [Revenge](https://github.com/revenge-mod/Revenge) into Discord.
 Forked [BunnyTweak](https://github.com/pyoncord/BunnyTweak), modified to match with [RevengeXposed](https://github.com/revenge-mod/RevengeXposed) behavior.
 There are still slight differences between these two, and this tweak may be missing some loader features.